 Yes all of these things are included in my language arts time.
 However, not everything happens in one day.
 I take a whole week to make sure that I do these things.

 Here is a sample of my schedule

-2) Read Aloud - I LOVE PICTURE BOOKS!!! honestly I think this is my favourite teaching material in my classroom.
+I LOVE PICTURE BOOKS!!! honestly, I think this is my favourite teaching material in my classroom.
 I use picture books as my read aloud/Mentor Text every week.
-I choose books that fit my theme for the month (see my long range plans) and I focus on specific reading strategies such as determining importance, finding the main idea, making connections, making inferences, point of view, synthesizing (putting it all together).
-My read aloud is the basis of my entire language program.
-I usually take about three days to read a picture book because I only read what I need to that day to help the students focus on the mini lesson that I am using.
-I know in my schedule above it has read aloud and mini lesson but really these two components work together.
-My time between these two components is flexible. (see my post on my language unit on questioning and predicting)
+I choose books that fit my theme for the month (see my long-range plans) and I focus on specific reading strategies such as determining importance, finding the main idea, making connections, making inferences, point of view, & synthesizing (putting it all together).
+My read-aloud is the basis of my entire language program.
+I usually take about three days to read a picture book because I only read what I need to that day to help the students focus on the mini-lesson that I am using.
+I know in my language arts schedule above it has ‘read aloud and mini-lesson’ but really these two components work together.
+My time between these two components is flexible.

-Reading independent practice is a time for students to apply previous lesson independently.
-I like to think of this as a two week cycle.
-I teach them through modelled shared and guided instruction how to do something in week one then they practice this in guided or independent time the following week.
+Reading independent practice is a time for students to apply the previous lessons independently.
+I like to think of this as a two-week cycle.
+I teach them through modeled shared and guided instruction how to do something in week one then they practice this in guided or independent time the following week.
 Their independent activity each week is always based on something I taught them prior to the beginning of the week.

 - Go to your read aloud and choose a simple sentence that has a spelling pattern or grammar concept that want to cover.